-The Chinese New Year Las Vegas 2023 starts on January 22nd.
+The Chinese New Year Las Vegas 2024 starts on February 10th.
 Known in China as Spring Festival, Chinese New Year is the longest and most important festivity in the chinese lunar calendar.

 For a city that enjoys celebrating cultural diversity, Chinese New Year in Las Vegas is a sight to see.
 Every Chinese New Year, Las Vegas resorts transform their properties with extravagant displays and elaborate décor.

-Next year expect the Vegas mega resorts to go all out with stunning showcase of festive decorations, traditional Chinese cuisine and activities to commemorate the Year of the Rabbit as they usher in the Chinese New Year and wish wealth, good health and good fortune to all.
+Next year expect the Vegas mega resorts to go all out with stunning showcase of festive decorations, traditional Chinese cuisine and activities to commemorate the Year of the Dragon as they usher in the Chinese New Year and wish wealth, good health and good fortune to all.

 The festival ushers in the lunar New Year and is the western world Christmas and New Year's Eve all rolled into one.